lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 }
 ```

-If you run your unit test now by typing `phpunit` into the terminal, you should get an error `× The attributes field is required.` This calls for our transformer, so lets build it.
+If you run your unit test by typing `phpunit` into the terminal, you should get an error `× The attributes field is required.` This calls for our transformer, so lets build it.

 ## Transformers

 A transformer changes (transforms) a value or group of values into a specified structure and type.
-This has a couple of advantages in contrast to using the values straight from the source e.g. Database:
+Using a transformer has some major advantages to using the values straight from the source e.g. Database:

-- only specified values are displayed, secret fields (maybe added later on) can not *spill* into the returned dataset.
+- only specified values are displayed, secret fields can not *spill* into the returned dataset.
+- showing values is an opt-in, meaning if you later on add new fields to your database you need to actively add them to the transformer.
+Forgetting to do so will break your script, thus altering you to a bug, while returning all database values will always work, thus potentially returning password fields, etc. that were added later on.
 - adds a layer of abstraction between the database and your code.
 Changes on your database or code have no influence on the other part.
 - cast values to specific types, e.g. bool or int
 - nest data and bring it into a specific format, like the *json api* format

 We want to return the collection in a json api standard format.
 The json api dictates that a [*resource object*](http://jsonapi.org/format/#document-resource-objects), must have an `id` and `type` field.
-An resource object represent resources, a resources is an endpoints of your api, like *collections*, or *posts*.
+A resource object represent resources, a resources is an endpoint of your api, like *collections*, or *posts*.
 A resource object may have an `attributes` field, representing additional data of the resource.
 We will use this for all additional data, as the collection table is basically a pivot table and `relationships` don't really make sense here.

 So open the `CollectionTransformer.php` and replace the `return $collection;` statement with the code below.
 Your unit tests should now pass.